a7u7a/bloko/README.md

 **Development branch for the international debt project**

 pending:
-- merge so both apps can live in the same branch
 - handle case where now is outside range of available dates
+- separate folders for ticker scroller and country scroller
 - handle when no files found
+- merge: `debt_predictions.json`, `gdp.json`
+- use country code instead of country name for better reliability

 - Notes: In order for this to work `debt_predictions.json`, `gdp.json`and`countries.json` must be compatible by having the same countries and matching dates.
-All `.json` files were generated [here](https://github.com/a7u7a/blokis-intl-debt)
+All `.json` files were generated [here](https://github.com/a7u7a/blokis-intl-debt).
-- OC there is no reason for loading all these files independently when it could be just one file.
-I should merge: `debt_predictions.json`, `gdp.json`
+- For GDP% indicates the debt amount relative to the GDP
+- GDP calculations are based off latest value by World Bank data (2021)
 - Debt scroller app is run with: `sudo python debt_app.py --led-cols=64`

 # Bloko's ticker scroller display